 - HTA process and method guidelines https://hta.doh.gov.ph/

 - The HTAU has now direct budget line for support https://newsinfo.inquirer.net/1333570/duques-office-philhealth-get-bulk-of-doh-budget-despite-scandal’

 - The importance of HTA in the Philippines on COVID-19 vaccine introduction.https://mb.com.ph/2020/09/09/many-other-factors-apart-from-price-to-be-considered-before-purchase-of-covid-19-vaccine-doh-says/

 Technical support for the PCV reassessment for national implementation:

 Provided foundational support to the creation of STEP, the national HTA unit

 Comprehensive situational analysis for HTA in the Philippines

-Building HTA capacity among STEP and key national stakeholders
+Building HTA capacity among the HTA Unit and key national stakeholders